c-ola/website/content/_index.md

 title: ''
 date: "2023-09-14"
 layout: 'profile'
-mainSections: ["projects"]
+mainSections: ["projects, writeups"]
 ---

-I am a student in my 3rd year at Queen's University, currently studying Computer Engineering.
+I am a student in my 4th year at Queen's University, currently studying Computer Engineering.

-My primary interests lie in low level programming, and understanding how computers work.
-I have also started to do some CTFs.
+My primary interests lie in low level programming and working with software and hardware.
+I also enjoy learning how things actually work.
+I also do CTFs.

 Here you can find my projects, write ups, and links to contact me.